Join Us - History Re-eactment Workshop

 From the event's point of view: they can step in where members of the public don't quite understand what's going on. they fetch and carry stuff that the characters shouldn't be seen with, handle the press and photographers during an event, take our own publicity photos. clear the crowds to let the characters through safely (e.g. when carrying food.)

 The Workshops.
-This is the part of the group's name to emphasize that we're here to learn as well as teach.
+This is the part of the group's name to emphasise that we're here to learn as well as teach.
 Throughout the year, though mainly in the winter months, we hold workshops to target gaps in our knowledge.
-These maybe organised and run internally, external speakers/ demonstations, or visits out to all sorts of activities.
+These maybe organised and run internally, external speakers/ demonstrations, or visits out to all sorts of activities.
 Whatever takes our fancy and someone can organise.
 These have to be self financing, so we do our best to keep the costs under control, often holding them at members houses or village halls.

-We have various workshops creating and reparing our equipment.
+We have various workshops creating and repairing our equipment.
 Some workshops get us out and about.
-We may go to visit a specific exhibition at a gallery or museum, go and see another re-enactment group in action, or do a bit of shopping , visitng a re-enactment market together.
+We may go to visit a specific exhibition at a gallery or museum, go and see another re-enactment group in action, or do a bit of shopping , visiting a re-enactment market together.
 This is our stand at TORM, combining the shopping with a bit of publicity for the group.
-We sometimes call in a specialist to talk and demonstate on a particular field.
+We sometimes call in a specialist to talk and demonstrate on a particular field.
 Here we have our clothing specialist who we call in when an event calls for something different.
-This is part of a lecture on the development of fashion le3ading up to a particular event.
+This is part of a lecture on the development of fashion leading up to a particular event.
 She catches the small changes in detail as the years go by and helps us select the right outfits for particular characters.
 This is followed by 1 to 1 instruction on making the clothes.

 It is hard work, but the rewards are there to make it all worthwhile.
 If we didn't enjoy it, we wouldn't do it.
 An event can be very tiring, and not just the physical aspect of moving equipment from the store to the event and back again.
 Keeping in character for the day and packing up at the end can take it out of you, but the public response and interaction more than make up for it.
 Nothing beats the joy of watching the visitors fall under your spell as you take them back in time to another world.